 Proposed Beds

 Bidders shall indicate the number of cluster beds proposed for each Service Area using the Technical Response Template included as Attachment L. For each four (4) to six (6) bed cluster site, Bidders shall also propose services to provide scattered site services for a minimum of four (4) Youth.
-The Agency will decide the number of beds allocated per contract after Notice of Intent to Award.
+The Agency will issue the number of beds allocated per contract in the Notice of Intent to Award.
 The number of contracted beds per Contractor may differ from the number of beds proposed by the Bidder.

 The following assumptions have been set by the Agency.